 Another Exciting Project with Sally DeFord

 I am repeatedly astounded by how the pairing of music, lyrics, and images adds a new level of magic that you can feel!
-If you’re ready to see (and hopefully feel it), get it here!
+If you’re ready to see (and hopefully feel it), skip to the video.

 I prefer images that use imagination, metaphor, and symbolism . . . but then it’s a whole lot harder to figure out what to paint.

-(Incidentally, I patterned the rock after Shiprock in New Mexico – a “ghostly galleon upon a midnight shore”, because the first time I ever saw it, it appeared to be ethereally floating above the ground.
+(Incidentally, I patterned the rock after Shiprock in New Mexico – a “ghostly galleon upon a midnight shore”, because the first time I ever saw it (Shiprock that is), it appeared to be ethereally floating above the ground.
 Desert illusions are awesome!
 But don’t lick the toads!)

 Looking for Help